Do I need a survey if I want to build a fence or make any improvements to my home?

 It is more common than you think; land surveyors see this happen often.
 Do not be so sure that you are not building onto the property that legally belongs to your neighbor, or that they are not doing the same with your property.
 When in doubt, hire a land surveyor to mark your property line.

-MYTH 4: All The Land Has Already Been Surveyed; It is Just A Matter Of Finding The Survey.
+MYTH 1: I Think The Property Was Surveyed Last Year; It Is Just A Matter Of Finding The Survey.

 It could be possible that the land you own might have never been surveyed.
 Even if you do find a previous survey from long ago, laws change, technology changes and surveying standards change therefore, it is always best to have an up to date survey.